 (last car admitted into the preserve at 4:30PM)

-West Palm Beach, FL– May 6, 2021 - Lion Country Safari, Miami Seaquarium, and Zoo Miami will be offering a ‘Summer Savings Pass’ for the eleventh year in a row.
-The Summer Savings Pass will give pass holders unlimited admission (with reservations*) to all three attractions throughout the summer!
-3 Attractions…3 Months of Fun…1 Low Price.
+Lion Country Safari, Zoo Miami and Cox Science Center and Aquarium will be offering a ‘Summer Savings Pass’ for the twelfth year in a row.
+The Summer Savings Pass will give pass holders unlimited admission to all three attractions throughout the summer!

 Lion Country Safari

 Lion Country Safari is Florida’s largest drive-through safari and is home to over 900 animals, including the world’s most iconic species (such as giraffe, rhinos, lions, chimps and zebra), roaming wide open natural habitats in large herds.
 Admission includes entry to Safari World Adventure Park with animal encounters (giraffe feeding and petting zoo) and demonstrations, kid’s train, carousel, paddle boats, water spray ground, games, shopping, food, and thrills.
 We recommend about 4-6 hours to fully experience Lion Country Safari and you are welcome to drive through the safari more than once on the day of your visit.
 Lion Country Safari is located on Southern Boulevard (SR80), just 15 miles west of I-95/10 miles west of the Turnpike.
 The park is open daily.
 For more information, call (561) 793-1084 or visit www.LionCountrySafari.com